-- Drop Collapsing technique
+- 1. Drop Collapsing technique

-- Hemolytic activity
+- 2. Hemolytic activity

+- 3. Bacterial adhesion to hydrocarbons (BATH) assay

-- Oil displacement test
+- 4. Oil displacement test

-- Emulsification stability test
+- 5. Emulsification stability test

-- CTAB Agar Plate method
+- 6. CTAB Agar Plate method

-- Penetration assay
+- 7. Penetration assay

-- Microtitre plate method
+- 8. Microtitre plate method

 Drop collapsing technique

 The isolates were grown in BH medium with diesel as carbon source, incubated with shaking for 48 hours at 37°C and 200 rpm.
 The glass slides used was rinsed with hot water, ethanol and distilled water, and dried.
 The slides were coated with diesel and equilibrated for 24 hours to ensure a uniform oil coating.
 1 μ l of supernatant sample was then applied to the center of the oil drops using 10 μ l micropipette.
 The results were monitored visually after 1 hour.
 If the drop remained beaded, the result was scored as negative.
 If the drop collapsed, the result was scored as positive.